speculare-cloud/speculare-pgcdc/README.md

 $ sudo apt-get install libssl-dev libpq-dev pkg-config build-essential
 ```

-There pretty much only one step in this setup (other than Docker (see below))
+There pretty much only one step in this setup (other than Docker (see below) and is optional)

 - Create a .env file based on .env.example

+> **⚠ WARNING: The postgres instance you're going to use need to be configured for logical replication (see [pg-docker/pg.conf.sample](pg-docker/pg.conf.sample)).**

 Usage
 --------------------------